Forecasting through deep learning and modal decomposition in two-phase concentric jets: Model description and numerical simulations

 The problem under study consists of two concentric jets separated by a circular plate through which two different fluids are injected into a main chamber.
 It is in this chamber where the interaction between the two fluids takes place, resulting in a mixing process.
 The injection tubes as well as the main chamber have the shape of a cylinder.
 Given the nature of the problem, a simplified case will be considered in which it is assumed that the problem is axisymmetric, thus reducing the complexity of the problem.

 With regard to geometry, two cases are to be considered.
 The first is called simple configuration, in which the injection tubes are cylinders of a given diameter.
 The second case is known as modified configuration and includes a bluff body, which is an obstacle placed at the end of an injector which causes atomization of the jet thus enhancing interaction between both phases.
-For specific flow conditions, this second case has a wide range of industrial applications, the most common one being its use in fuel injectors to improve the mixing of combustion products and air, improving flame stability and allowing to control the combustion process \cite{tong2017experimental}.
+For specific flow conditions, this second case has a wide range of industrial applications, the most common one being its use in fuel injectors to improve the mixing of combustion products and air, improving flame stability and allowing to control the combustion process \citep{tong2017experimental}.

 Figure \ref{fig: Geometría} shows a 2D section of both geometries of the problem.
-The whole study developed in this paper is going to be based on this geometry since, given the assumption that it is an axisymmetric problem, it is enough to solve for the fluid field in a plane with any azimuth angle, rather than treating the whole 3D problem.
+The whole study developed in this paper is based on this geometry since, given the assumption that it is an axisymmetric problem, it is enough to solve for the flow in a plane containing the symmetry axis with any azimuth angle, rather than treating the whole 3D problem.
+Additionally, only half of the plane will be considered by adding the corresponding symmetry conditions over the axis.
 By doing so, the computational complexity will be extremely lower.

-The present configuration (shape and dimensions) is extracted from Ref. \cite{ling2019two}.
+The present configuration (shape and dimensions) is extracted from Ref. \citep{ling2019two}.
 As shown by these authors, it should be clarified that the separation between the two inlet tubes is small enough so that the separator plate does not have an impact on the type of flow instability (this is only true for the simple configuration, since the presence of the bluff body changes the flow in the modified geometry).
-It is remarkable that the separation distance between jets can have a significant impact on the type of instability \cite{MartinetalSOCO20} depending on whether the value is larger or smaller than the vorticity layer thickness.
-By taking a sufficiently small separation, the results do not depend on the value of the separation \cite{ling2019two}.
+It is remarkable that the separation distance between jets can have a significant impact on the type of instability \citep{MartinetalSOCO20} depending on whether the value is larger or smaller than the vorticity layer thickness.
+By taking a sufficiently small separation, the results do not depend on the value of the separation \citep{ling2019two}.